All you need to know to get started with yoga, including the health benefits, yoga styles for beginners, and finding a yoga class.

 What are the health benefits of yoga?

 Dozens of scientific trials of varying quality have been published on yoga.
 While there's scope for more rigorous studies on its health benefits, most studies suggest yoga is a safe and effective way to increase physical activity, especially strength, flexibility and balance.
 There's some evidence that regular yoga practice is beneficial for people with high blood pressure, heart disease, aches and pains – including lower back pain – depression and stress.

 Does yoga contribute towards my 150 minutes of activity?

-Most forms of yoga are not strenuous enough to count towards your 150 minutes of moderate-intensity aerobic activity, as set out by government guidelines.
-However, yoga does count as a strengthening exercise and at least two sessions a week will help you meet the guidelines on muscle-strengthening activities.
+Most forms of yoga are not strenuous enough to count towards your 150 minutes of moderate activity, as set out by government guidelines.
+However, yoga does count as a strengthening exercise, and at least two sessions a week will help you meet the guidelines on muscle-strengthening activities.
 Activities such as yoga and tai chi are also recommended to older adults at risk of falls to help improve balance and co-ordination.

 Can yoga help prevent falls?

 Yes.
 Yoga improves balance by strengthening your lower body, in particular your ankles and knees, thereby reducing your chances of falling.
 However, falls may sometimes be caused by a health condition, in which case it's a good idea to see your GP or visit a falls clinic at a local hospital.

 Yoga is popular with people with arthritis for its gentle way of promoting flexibility and strength.
 Some research suggests yoga can reduce pain and mobility problems in people with knee osteoarthritis.
 However, some yoga moves aren't suitable for people with the condition.
 Find a teacher who understands arthritis and can adapt movements for individual needs, especially if you have replacement joints.
 Check with a doctor or physiotherapist to find out if there are any movements to avoid.